FHA Streamline Refinance: How It Works, Rates, and Requirements

 Saving Money on Your Mortgage

 The FHA streamline refinance program by design ensures homeowners benefit from their refi.
-Since all loans must pass the net tangible benefit test to qualify, you can be confident that you’re saving money or improving the terms of your mortgage through a streamline refi.
+Since all loans must pass the net tangible benefit test to qualify, you can be confident that you’re saving money or improving your loan terms through a streamline refi.

 No Appraisal Required

-The lack of an appraisal also allows homeowners who are underwater on their mortgage or otherwise don’t have enough equity for a traditional refi to qualify under the FHA’s streamline program.
+Skipping the appraisal also opens the door for homeowners who are underwater on their mortgage or don’t have enough equity for a traditional refi to still qualify.

 No Income Verification for Most Borrowers

-Since you don’t need to wait for an appraisal, and in most cases, your lender won’t need to underwrite your repayment ability, FHA streamline refinances can typically close sooner than standard refi loans.
+Since you don’t need to wait for an appraisal — and in most cases your lender won’t need to underwrite your repayment ability — FHA streamline refinances typically close faster than standard refi loans.

 Cons of the FHA Streamline Refinance